Preparing for Arrival & Successfully Completing Your Puppy’s House Training Quickly

-After a few weeks you give tiny amounts of liver (like pea size), then about 6 weeks of feeding chicken quarters you introduce beef or pork and then in a few weeks, fish or deer, etc., and whatever they like and whatever you acquire, that’s what you feed.
+After a few weeks you give tiny amounts of liver (like pea size), then about 6 weeks of feeding chicken quarters you introduce beef or pork and then in a few weeks, deer, etc., and whatever they like and whatever you acquire, that’s what you feed (we don’t feed fish and rarely if ever feed pork).
 There’s all kinds of research showing the benefits of this and disadvantages of feeding kibble, which the die-hard’s call krapple or doom-nuggets.
-I have a beginner raw-feeding info sheet, if I didn’t send it to you, then ask for it.

 For more info you can go to rawlearning.com and/or join the email group [email protected] and just read all of the comments, questions, and answers or put in key words to read archives.
 There are people who have fed this way for 20+ years and also plenty of newbies as well.
 The holistic health experts say that small breed dogs (such as Bostons) should potentially live 18-22 years.
 Serious thought should be given to feeding raw when you realize that your dog could live that long instead of only 12-15 years.